Skip to main content

 With four conditions stacked — and one of them a slow weekly COT bias — expect a small number of trades.
 That’s expected for a selective reversion strategy; the filters are doing exactly what you asked.

 Backtest results are hypothetical and simulated.
-No real trades were placed, so live outcomes can differ — and spreads add their own wrinkle: you’re paying modeled slippage and commission on both legs, and real two-leg execution can differ from a replay.
-Reported P&L is net of modeled slippage (default 1 tick) and commission (default $2.50/side for full-size contracts).
+No real trades were placed, so live outcomes can differ.
+Reported P&L is net of modeled slippage (default 1 tick per round-turn trade) and commission (default $2.50/side for full-size contracts like ES).
 Past performance — actual or simulated — does not guarantee future results.
 Always test before you trade.

 What to check, in order: